The Best Flowers for Bees To Plant In Your Gardens

 Rosemary

 Rosemary attracts various bees, including mason, bumble, and honey bees.
-In addition, it is excellent for other pollinators, like butterflies.
-Rosemary flowers quite early and long into the season making it an attractive pollinating perennial for bees.
+It is also excellent for other pollinators, like butterflies.
+Rosemary flowers quite early and long into the season, making it an attractive herb for bees.
 The flowers will provide an early feast for emerging bees in a season when not much is blooming.

 The flowers bloom in blue, purple, white, and pink.